stroke-input/stroke-input-data/README.md

 # stroke-input-data

-Data sets for the [Stroke Input Method (筆畫輸入法)] in Chinese.
+A data set that I am compiling manually (work in progress) for the [Stroke Input Method (筆畫輸入法)] in Chinese.

-(For when I get around to writing a Stroke Input Method app some day.)
+Will probably take until end of 2021 to complete.

+To be used in [stroke-input-android].

 ## Stroke Input Method